usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 		.. image:: /images/add-repo.png

+		You can also create new repositories by clicking on ``new``.
+You will be redirected to the page to create new repositories.
+For more information, refer to :ref:`creating-repo`.

 	#.
 You must populate the repositories.
 To do so, click on ``populate`` at the top right and follow the instructions in the pop-up window.

 		.. image:: /images/populate-popup.png

 		.. note:: The populate process will provide the base OS profiles.

 	#.
 To add an OS profile (opional), go to the ``OS Profiles`` tab.
 You can create one by clicking on ``add os profile`` in the top right.
 Refer to :ref:`create-custom-os`.